alvarcarto/url-to-pdf-api/README.md

 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The PDFs should match to the ones generated with a desktop Chrome.
 * Single-page app (SPA) support.
 Waits until all network requests are finished before rendering. **A feature which even most of the paid services don't have.**
 * Sensible defaults but everything is configurable
 * Easy deployment to Heroku.
-I love Lambda but..
+We love Lambda but..
 Deploy to Heroku button
 * Support to render lazy loaded elements correctly *(scrollPage option)*

 Usage is as simple as https://url-to-pdf-api.herokuapp.com/api/render?url=http://google.com.
 There's also a `POST /api/render` if you prefer to send options in the body.